H\"older regularity and convergence for a non-local model of nematic liquid crystals in the large-domain limit: Technical assumptions and main results

 The strategy of the proof for Theorem~\ref{th:Holder} is inspired by~\cite{contreras2018singular}.
 Under the assumption~$F_\eps(u_\eps, \, B_1)\leq\eta$, we obtain an algebraic decay for the mean oscillation of~$u_\eps$, that is

 for any~$\rho\in (0, \, 1)$ and some positive constants~$C$, $\mu$ that do not depend on~$\rho$, $\eps$.
-If the radius~$\rho$ is large enough, i.e.~$\rho\geq\lambda_1\eps$ for some $\eps$-independent constant~$\lambda_1$, we exploit the decay properties for the limit functional~$E_0$ (see e.g.~\cite{HKL, Luckhaus}) to obtain an algebraic decay for~$F_\eps(u_\eps, \, B_\rho)$ as a function of~$\rho$; then, we deduce~\eqref{Campanato} via a suitable Poincar\'e inequality (Proposition~\ref{prop:Poincare}).
-On the other hand, if~$\rho\leq\lambda_1\eps$ we obtain~\eqref{Campanato} from the Euler-Lagrange equations for~$E_\eps$ (Proposition~\ref{prop:EL}).
-The inequality~\eqref{Campanato} immediately implies the desired bound on the H\"older norm of~$u_\eps$, by {\BBB Campanato} embedding.
+If the radius~$\rho$ is large enough, {\BBB i.e.~$\rho\geq\eps^\gamma$ for some suitable~$\gamma\in (0, \, 1)$, we obtain an algebraic decay for~$F_\eps(u_\eps, \, B_\rho)$ as a function of~$\rho$ by adapting analogous arguments for the limit functional~$E_0$ (cf.~Luckhaus' partial regularity results in~\cite{Luckhaus});} then, we deduce~\eqref{Campanato} via a suitable Poincar\'e inequality (Proposition~\ref{prop:Poincare}).
+On the other hand, {\BBB if~$\rho\leq\eps^\gamma$} we obtain~\eqref{Campanato} from the Euler-Lagrange equations for~$E_\eps$ (Proposition~\ref{prop:EL}).
+The inequality~\eqref{Campanato} immediately implies the desired bound on the H\"older norm of~$u_\eps$, by Campanato embedding.
 Once Theorem~\ref{th:Holder} is proven, Theorem~\ref{th:conv} follows, via the Ascoli-Arzel\`a theorem.